View Document Text

 strategy invests in a Quasigovernment security that is not backed by the U.S.

-Government, there is no assurance that the U.S. Government would provide support,
+Government, there is no assurance that the U.S. Government would provide support, and

-deterioration in the financial condition of the issuer.
+the financial condition of the issuer.

 • Other Asset-Backed Securities.
 Asset-backed securities may be affected by factors

-concerning the interests in and structure of the issuer or the originator of the
+concerning the interests in and structure of the issuer or the originator of the receivables,

 • High Yield Securities.
 High-yield securities or junk bonds are often considered to be